Saba (island): Coastline

-The coastline of Saba is mostly rubble and rocky cliffs that are 100 m or taller with mostly cobble and boulder permanent beaches.
+The coastline of Saba is mostly rubble and rocky cliffs that are 100 meter or taller with mostly cobble and boulder permanent beaches.
 The steep terrain and sheer bluffs dropping almost straight down to the ocean's edge prevents the formation of mangrove swamps or much vegetation.
 There are eight bays tucked into the cliffs around the island; Cove Bay, Spring Bay, Core Gut Bay, Fort Bay (location of the island's only port), Tent Bay, Ladder Bay, Wells Bay and Cave of Rum Bay.
 Saba's coastline also includes the Flat Point Tide Pools, which were created by a large lava flow thousands of years ago.
 These tide pools are located below the airport at Flat Point, and feature large lava rock formations filled with colorful saltwater pools.
 The pools are home to diverse marine life, including small fish, sea urchins, crabs, and sea flora.

 The shoreline of the island is of particular value to sea birds, and has been designated an Important Bird Area (IBA AN006 – "Saba Coastline") by BirdLife International.
 Saba is home to about sixty species of birds, many of which are sea birds that use the holes and crevices of the steep cliffs and two small islands for breeding and feed in the waters around the island.
 Saba's shoreline is home to the Caribbean's largest breeding colony of Red-billed tropicbird (Phaethon aethereus).
 Other birds include the Common Ground Dove, the Brown Noddy, the Least Sandpiper, and the Yellow-billed Tropicbird.
 The Sargasso Shearwater (Puffinus lherminieri) is another common bird, and is the national bird of Saba as well as being featured on their coat of arms.

 About 4.3 km southwest of the island is the northeastern edge of the Saba Bank, the largest submarine atoll in the Atlantic Ocean with an especially rich biodiversity.
 Saba Bank is the top of a sea mount and it is a prime fishing ground, particularly for lobster.